class="agentbot"

 1. Digital & AI Transformation

-Digital banking is table stakes in banking.
-Period.
-Credit union members expect similar seamless online banking experiences to what they would get with a big bank — including mobile apps, 24/7 service, digital transaction processing, and AI.
+Engageware’s 2024 Report on “AI-Driven Customer Engagement” reinforces the fact that, according to 83% of financial services leaders, AI investment is crucial for customer engagement in 2024.
 Adapting to these demands can be a culture shock for a small credit union, requiring key investments in technology and training.
 With recent advancements made in the widespread availability of AI, credit unions must contend with incorporating generative and conversational AI to automate customer service, increase sales and conversions, streamline omnichannel member experience, and reduce call center workload.

 2. Regulatory Compliance

 The financial sector is one of the most heavily regulated industries, and that’s as true for a credit union as a big bank.
-Staying compliant with ever-changing local, federal, and sometimes international regulations requires resources, good data, and ongoing training.
+Staying compliant with ever-changing local, federal, and even international regulations requires resources, good data, and ongoing training.

 3. Cybersecurity Threats

-4. Competing with Larger Banks and Fintechs
+4. Competing with Larger Banks and FinTechs

 5. Membership Growth & Awareness